-1570S1/1570S2 Geography and History of the World & Honors GHW
+1570S1/1570S2 Geography and History of the World & Honors GHW Open to grades 9, 10

 Meets requirements: THD, AHD, Core 40, NCAA, GS

 Students will learn how to use a geographic way of looking at the world.
 Students will be able to source, corroborate and contextualize a variety of primary sources and be asked to make applications to modern day issues.
 Major themes include the study of world religions and exploration and conquest.
 Imperialism, innovations, and revolutions will also be taught.
 Geography themes that will be explored include change over time, culture, and locations.